-- 1. 6-month holding period.
+1. 6-month holding period.
 Efforts to reduce the capital gains holding period to 6 months will continue.
 There is very strong support for this change, because it can give a boost to capital markets at a time when greater savings and investment is vitally important to sustained economic recovery.
-This change was approved by the House in 1981 and by the Senate on three separate occasions in 1982, so it is time to get it enacted into law. - 2.
-Tuition Tax Credits.
-The Finance Committee fashioned a compromise tuition tax credit proposal again this year after extensive consideration.
-This could form the basis for enactment by the 98th Congress. - 3.
-Enterprise Zones.
-The Finance Committee has again reported out a modified version of the administration's enterprise zone proposal.
-A major question remains whether the House will take an interest in the idea, which they did not in the 97th Congress. - 4.
-DISC.
+This change was approved by the House in 1981 and by the Senate on three separate occasions in 1982, so it is time to get it enacted into law.

+2. Enterprise Zones.
+The Senate has approved a modified version of the administration's enterprise zone proposal.
+A major question remains whether the House will take an interest in the idea, which they did not in the 97th Congress: but at least the Senate action, as part of the withholding repeal package, will get the attention of the House.

+3. DISC.
 While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed-particularly the question of legality under the GATT.
 The Administration has committed itself to bringing the DISC into conformity with the GATT and will submit legislation to do so shortly.